jackhannon/BotaniTree-demo/README.md

-DISCLAIMER: This is a non-persistant demo application that demonstrates the highest value features of Botanical Lineage Tracker in a simple to access way.
-The information regarding technologies used does not fully apply to the this demo.
+DISCLAIMER: This is a non-persistent demo application showcasing the key features of the Botanical Lineage Tracker, which is still a work in progress.
+The information about the technologies used may not fully reflect this demo.

-Botanical Lineage Tracker is a web app that allows users to keep track of, and visualize the familial relationships of the specific plant species individuals.
+Botanical Lineage Tracker is a web application designed to help users track and visualize the familial relationships of individual plants within specific species through detailed pedigrees.

-An example of the problem domain would suffice in understanding the utility of this application:
+Use Case Example:

 Imagine you are interested in selecting for specific morphological or chemical characteristics within a plant species.
 Assuming you are working with hundreds or even thousands of individuals, it will prove a difficult task to keep track